hoanganhduc/hoanganhduc.github.io/activities/Vietnam-Polymath-REU/index.md

 ## List of Papers

 * Quan N. Lam, Huu-An Phan, and <u>Duc A. Hoang</u>.
-A Note on Reconfiguration Graphs of Cliques, *In Preparation*, 2024.
+A Note on Reconfiguration Graphs of Cliques, To appear in Proceedings of [CALDAM 2026](https://caldam2026.iitdh.ac.in/).